All Episodes

 Those programs expired at midnight Sunday.

-Now who knew who knew?
+Now, who knew?

 Unemployment advocates.

-There are reports out there, unemployment advocates.
+There are reports out there.

 Have you ever heard of that?

-Unemployment advocates are calling for Jim Bunning to be removed from the baseball hall of fame in Cooperstown, New York.
+Unemployment advocates are calling for Jim Bunning to be removed from the Baseball Hall of Fame in Cooperstown, New York.

 Under PAYGO, Congress is required to find offsets, meaning reduced spending or increased revenue, to pay for any new spending legislation.

-The name of his just words.
+The name is just words.

 In any case, Bunning's actual motives would seem to be a minor detail that the AP does not want the reader to know.

-The impasse, they say, has provided the administration with an opening to excoriate Republicans for allowing popular programs to run out, even if only for a short time, which also shows our watchdog media to do the same while withholding the facts of the matter from its poor readers for crying out loud, this is not about withholding unemployment benefits.
+The impasse, they say, has provided the administration with an opening to excoriate Republicans for allowing popular programs to run out, even if only for a short time, which also shows our watchdog media to do the same while withholding the facts of the matter from its poor readers for crying out loud.

 He's making a point.

-And all these furloughed workers are gonna get all their money, they're gonna get all their salary paid to them.
+And all these furloughed workers are going to get all their money.

 It always happens.

-Jan in Bakersfield, California, hi, and welcome to the EIB network.
+Hi, and welcome to the EIB network.

 Hello.

-Hi, Rash.
+Hi, Rush.

 Hi.